nidak21/gxd_htLearning/README.txt

                     I can easily get these output files from the python scripts directly.

 	There is a script py2notebook.py that will convert whenever we want to import a model/evaluation code into a notebook.
+	So we could pull anything back in Jupyter if we want at some point.